sebastienfouss/loxone_mqttsn/README.md

 ![image](https://github.com/sebastienfouss/loxone_mqttsn/assets/14035269/6beb3953-6c7e-427b-9563-885bebff3805)

 1. Create 2 listeners on the MQTT-SN gateway (1 for Loxone publisher, 1 for Loxone subscriber)
-2. On Loxone, create a Virtual Input "MQTT-SN Publisher" with port UDP X, and 2 Virtual Outputs ("MQTT-SN Publisher" with target port UDP Y, and "MQTT-SN Subscriber" with target port UDP Z
+2. On Loxone, create a Virtual Input "MQTT-SN Publisher" with port UDP X, and 2 Virtual Outputs ("MQTT-SN Publisher" with target port UDP Y, and "MQTT-SN Subscriber" with target port UDP Z)
-3. On Publisher Application, workflow will be:
+3. On Publisher application, workflow will be:
-   1. Create a UDP connection on port X
+   1. Open an ingress UDP connection on port Z
-   2. Connect to MQTT broker
+   2. Open an egress UDP stream to MQTT-SN gateway
-   3. Monitor port X: as soon as data is available (that is, data user is willing to publish to MQTT), parse it and forward it to MQTT broker
+   3. Monitor port Z: as soon as data is available (that is, data user is willing to publish to MQTT), parse it and forward it to MQTT-SN gateway
+   4. Keepalive is also managed from the Publisher application
-4. On Subscriber Application, workflow will be:
+4. On Subscriber application, workflow will be:
-   1. Create a UDP connection on port Y
+   1. Open an ingress UDP connection on port Y
-   2. Connect to MQTT broker
+   2. Open an egress UDP stream to MQTT-SN gateway
+   3. Open an egress UDP stream to Loxone on port X
-   3. On every subscription request, parse it and forward it to MQTT Broker
+   3. On every subscription request, parse it and forward it to MQTT-SN gateway
-   4. Monitor MQTT Broker: as soon as data available (that is, data published on a monitored MQTT topic, parse it and forward it to Loxone on port Z
+   4. Monitor MQTT Broker: as soon as data available (that is, data published on a monitored MQTT topic, parse it and forward it to Loxone on port X

 ### Choice of a broker
 Next question is: what broker to chose, or more precisely: what gateway to choose to interact with a MQTT broker, considering that we will have to use UDP and MQTT protocol is TCP base ?